JonttuJT/JonttuJT/README.md

-- 👋 Hi, I’m @JonttuJT
+- 👋 Hi, I’m @JonttuJT.
+- 🎈 I’m 14 years old.
+- 🌍 I live in Finland.
 - 👀 I’m interested in developing and texturing.
 - 📫 How to reach me: Discord: JonttuJT#9693